Temporal: Building Bulletproof Distributed Systems with Durable Execution

 if err != nil {

-workflow.ExecuteActivity(ctx, RefundActivity, from, amount).Get(ctx, nil)
+workflow.ExecuteActivity(ctx, RefundActivity, paymentID).Get(ctx, nil)

 return err